Frequently Asked Questions – Program Details

 How long is the Teacher Residency and master’s program?

 One year.
-It begins in July and ends the following June.
+It begins during the summer of your first year and ends the following June.
 Find out more about this year’s schedule and curriculum.

 What makes this master’s program different than other degrees in teaching?